gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 ## Using the Gatsby Image components

-### Decide which component to use
+### Deciding which component to use

 The Gatsby Image plugin includes two image components: one for static and one for dynamic images.
-The simplest way to decide which you need to is to ask yourself: _"will this image be the same every time the component or template is used?"_.
+An effective way to decide which you need to is to ask yourself: _"will this image be the same every time the component or template is used?"_.
 If it will always be the same, then use `StaticImage`.
 If it will change, whether through data coming from a CMS or different values passed to a component each time you use it, then it is a dynamic image and you should use the `GatsbyImage` component.

 ### Static images

 If you are using an image that will be the same each time the component is used, such as a logo or front page hero image, you can use the `StaticImage` component.
-The image can be either a local file in your project, or an image hosted on a remote server.
+The image can be a local file in your project or an image hosted on a remote server.
 Any remote images are downloaded and resized at build time.

 1. **Add the image to your project.**